 The present value of the obligation under such defined benefit plan is determined based on an actuarial valuation as at the reporting date using the projected unit credit method, which recognises each year of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
 The obligations are measured at the present value of the estimated future cash flows.
 The discount rate used for determining the present value of the obligation under defined benefit plans is based on the market yields on Government bonds as at the date of actuarial valuation.
 Actuarial gains and losses (net of tax) are recognised immediately in the Other Comprehensive Income (OCI).

-The Group has a unfunded defined benefit gratuity plan.
+The Group has an unfunded defined benefit gratuity plan.

-The following tables summarise the components of net benefit expense recognised in the statement of profits or losses and amounts recognised in the balance sheet for the respective plans:
+The following tables summarise the components of net benefit expense recognised in the consolidated statement of profit or loss and amounts recognised in the consolidated balance sheet: